rust-lang/rust/text/0000-long-error-codes-explanation-normalization.md

 # Summary

-Long error codes explanations haven't been normalized yet.
-This RFC intends to do it in order to uniformize them.
+Rust has extend error messages that explain each error in more detail.
+We've been writing lots of them, which is good, but they're written in different styles, which is bad.
+This RFC intends to fix this inconsistency by providing a template for these long-form explanations to follow.

 # Motivation